Projects for 2025-2026 Spring Semester

 Graduate Students:

-I strongly encourage graduate students to do a course project related to your research topic.
-We can arrange a meeting with you and your supervisor to determine such a project topic related to both your research topic and computational geometry concepts.
-Still, I provide a list of possible roject topics for graduate students below.
+I strongly encourage you to do a course project related to your research topic.
+We can arrange a meeting with you and your supervisor to determine a project topic that relates to both your research and computational geometry.
+Still, I provided a list of possible project topics below for those who cannot decide on a project related to their research topic.

 Project Description